diogodma80/library-app-react-spring/README.md

 * Create Navbar.tsx component that is at the top of every page

 ### Create explore top books component
-* Create new .tsx component that is displaed as the first component on the homepage
+* Create ExploreTopBooks.tsx component that is displaed as the first component on the homepage

 ### Create carrousel for books component
 * Create new .tsx component that allows the user to see books on the homepage